 Differences Based on Body Weight and Need

 With certain substances, the effectiveness of a dose may depend on body weight, genetics, metabolism, and the severity of the symptoms that a person is seeking relief from.
+Everyone is different.
 It is important to discuss the addition of CBD to your diet with your physician.
 As a starting point for this discussion, it appears that a common starting point for lighter weight people may range from 5 mg to 15 mg.
 Heavier people appear to use dosages from 15 mg to 25 mg.
 Users seeking stronger effects may benefit from 25 mg to 50 mg dosages.
+Once again, not everyone is the same.
 To reiterate, these are not dosage recommendations, but conversation points to discuss with your physician.

 Ultimately, You Decide